canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 ✔ CVE-2020-25686 is resolved.
 ```

-## CVE/USN without released fix
+## CVE/USN without a released fix

-Some CVE/USNs do not have a fix released yet.
-When that happens, `pro fix` will let you know
+Some CVE/USN do not have a fix released yet.
+When that happens, `pro fix` will
-about this situation.
-Before we reproduce that scenario, you will first install a package by running:
+let you know!
+Before we reproduce this scenario, let us first install a package
+that we know has no fix available by running:

 ```console
 $ sudo apt install -y libawl-php
 ```

-Now, you can confirm that scenario by running the following command:
+Now, we can confirm that there is no fix by running the following command:

 ```console
 $ pro fix USN-4539-1